-Complaints and suggestions are encouraged and welcomed as a way of ensuring that any unhappiness with the quality of service provided by Priority Childcare Education is brought to the attention of the Head of Education as quickly as possible.
+Complaints and suggestions are encouraged and welcomed as a way of ensuring that any unhappiness with the quality of service provided by Orbis Education is brought to the attention of the Head of School/Executive Head of Education as quickly as possible.
 All complaints will be taken seriously, will be fully investigated, handled quickly, sympathetically, confidentially, and, where necessary, improvements made.
 A child's/young person may require an appropriate representative to raise a concern/make a complaint on their behalf.
 Staff, parents/carers and associated agencies are made aware of this procedure through the induction process, prospectus or web site and it is included in the admissions information.
-Written or electronic records must be kept (by the Head of Education) of all complaints received, whether they are informal or formal.
-The proprietor will have oversight of this record, including any lessons learnt and changes made as a result of the complaint.
+Electronic records must be kept by the schools leadership team of all complaints received, whether they are informal or formal.
+The proprietor, in this case the Director of Education, will have oversight of this record, including any lessons learnt and changes made as a result of the complaint.
 This record must also include whether they are resolved at the preliminary stage or proceed to a panel hearing.
 This policy will be available to all parents and pupils, even prospective pupils and parents via the school website.